LearnOnDemandSystems/docs/lod/container-volumes.md

 Container Volumes contain a directory (or multiple directories) that files can be uploaded to or file scan be uploaded outside of a directory.
 Once files are uploaded, Container Volumes allow lab authors to load files into any container in the lab and share content between containers within a lab.

+Container Volumes deliver significant operational efficiencies for lab developers by not having to modify containers for each course and not having to manage pushing containers to repositories and managing container naming.
+The same container can be used for a series of courses, therefore delivering these efficiencies as well as ensuring a consistent and familiar experience for lab users.

 ## Table of Contents

 - [Table of Contents](#table-of-contents)